Search

 Previous universities:

-2021 photography class of Adam Broomberg and Oliver Chanarin from the "Hochschule für Bildende Künste" (HfBK) Hamburg
+2021 photography class of Adam Broomberg and Oliver Chanarin from the "Hochschule für Bildende Künste" Hamburg (HfBK)

-In cooperation with the Offenbach University of Art and Design (HfG), the Deutsche Börse Photography Foundation presents an annual award to an exceptionally talented student of photography since 2010.
+In cooperation with the Offenbach University of Art and Design (HfG), we have been presenting an annual award to an exceptionally talented student of photography since 2010.
 The €3,000 prize for works created by a student during the course of his or her studies is awarded as part of the traditional three-day “HfG Rundgang”, during which the university opens its doors to visitors.
 One of the works from the accompanying exhibition is selected by a jury.
-Via this cooperation, the Foundation contributes to the development of photography in the Rhine Main region.
+With this cooperation, we contribute to the development of photography in the Rhine Main region.

-This year’s jury members were Anne-Marie Beckmann, Director of the Deutsche Börse Photography Foundation, and Peter Sillem, Frankfurt gallerist.
+The award ceremony took place during the traditional HfG Rundgang (open house tour) in Offenbach on 13 July.
+The jury members were artist Barbara Klemm, gallery-owner Peter Sillem, and Anne-Marie Beckmann, Director of the Deutsche Börse Photography Foundation.
 More information on the jury's decision and the awarded project here.

 Previous winners: